 It saddens me when I read or hear the words, “a wasted vote”.
-There is no such a thing.
+There is no such thing.
 For example, some say that a vote for a political party that has no realistic hope of winning the election is a wasted vote.
 Not true.
 One’s vote is first and foremost an intimate personal expression of one’s identity as a uniquely created human being.
 It is an expression of one’s voice.
 The “secret ballot,” a practice dating back to the ancient Greek and Roman empires, protects the voter from manipulation and bullying.
 It is a safeguard to our freedom of expression.

 Political parties and platforms exist because citizens have expressed their unique voice.
 Every voice has a right to be heard at the table of political discourse.
 Sometimes it is the minority voice that needs to be heeded in a given season.
 The majority is not always right.

 The separation of religion and state in our civil society is a good thing.
 Scriptures were birthed under various, non-democratic political systems.
 We can see how the people of faith under those systems lived out their faith.
 I am sure that those people could not imagine a civil democratic system as we enjoy in the USA.
-As a result, the Scriptures do not have specific instruction on how people of faith today are to live out their faith in such a system.
+As a result, the Scriptures do not have specific instructions on how people of faith today are to live out their faith in such a system.
 It is up to us to figure out how to relate to a democratic system.
 The framers of our Constitution and Bill of Rights engaged in such a process.

 I do not think that the “Church” in its various institutional forms should endorse specific candidates, or political parties and policies.
 The “Church” should not be pursuing political power.
 Political power is real.
 It is effective and can be wielded for good or evil.
 However, political power is an inferior power to the transformational power wielded by the Body of Christ.
 If individuals within the church seek political office as an expression of their saltiness in society, great!
 If individuals within the “Church” exercise their rights and responsibilities as citizens, that is as it should be!

 A democratic system recognizes, accepts, even applauds the diversity of people within its system.
 Each individual is unique and brings her/his uniqueness (perspective, beliefs, priorities, etc.) to the table of civil communication.
-How I determine to cast my vote may be very different from how others determine to cast their vote because I am different.
+How I determine to cast my vote may be very different from how others determine to cast their votes because I am different.
 My perspective may be different.
 My beliefs may be different.
 My priorities in politics may be different.
-Even though I may identify myself with certain people groups within society I may vote differently from others within those people groups.
+Even though I may identify myself with certain people groups within the society I may vote differently from others within those people groups.
 Those who seek to guilt, shame, manipulate, bully, or scare others into casting their votes in a given manner are out of line, especially if they are leaders over those people groups.
 As a leader, my passion is to inspire others to express their own unique humanity.
 It is not to make them in my image.

 The prophetic gift perverted?

 Individuals claiming to be prophets who are declaring who is to be elected to a given political office are out of line.
-They misunderstand the role of New Covenant prophecy and the purpose of leadership in the church.
+They misunderstand the role of the New Covenant prophecy and the purpose of leadership in the church.
 They also misunderstand the rights and responsibilities of citizens in a civil society.

 Sometimes individuals seeking counsel from me as their pastor would begin the conversation by announcing, “God told me . . . “ That pretty much ended any meaningful conversation or attempt at counseling.
 Prophets announcing God’s chosen for a given political office are basically seeking to usurp the rights and responsibilities of others to think for themselves and to voice their own unique voice in our democratic political process.
 Frankly, I think Jesus is more concerned with how we conduct ourselves in the political process than in who will eventually occupy an office.
 Ultimately, Jesus is sovereign regardless of who wins an election.